- Home

 Side effects

-Common side effects include tiredness, hot flushes, mood changes, weight gain and sweating.
+Other side effects may impact your sex life, including changes in sex drive, trouble getting or keeping erections or vaginal dryness.
 Hormone therapy can also affect your fertility.
-It may bring on menopause in women.
-If you have been through menopause, hormone drugs called aromatase inhibitors may be used and these may cause thinning of the bones (osteoporosis) and vaginal dryness.
+It may bring on menopause symptoms in females.
+If you have already been through menopause, hormone drugs called aromatase inhibitors may be used.

 Podcast: Treatment Options for Advanced Cancer